alex-esc/posts/_posts/2019-02-23-banhammer-lift.md

 Ok so lets go through them one by one, first off we have this rule:

-Under the Twitter rules an account is considered spam if it uses Twitter services via an unapproved program, app or client:
+Under the Twitter rules an account is considered spam if it uses Twitter services via an unapproved program, app or client.

 > Access [...]
 Twitter by any means [...] other than through our currently available, published interfaces that are provided by Twitter.

-Meaning you may only use Twitter using the Twitter app or web page, interestingly I exclusively use the Twitter web client, if you see my posts you'll find the majority were posted via "Twitter Web App"
+Meaning you may only use Twitter using the Twitter app or web page, interestingly I exclusively use the Twitter web client, if you see my posts you'll find the majority were posted via "Twitter Web App".

 More precisely I use Twitter with 'SlimSocial for Twitter', Slim social its just a wrapper around Twitter's mobile website and APIs.
 I use this app because it protects the users privacy because it acts as a middle man between the twitter website and my phone, preventing the Twitter web client from gathering data from my phone.